MWSchmid/Rcount/README.md

 <a class="reference external" href="http://www.botinst.uzh.ch/static/rcount/test_data_results.zip">Test data results</a>

+NOTE: On linux, GLIBC needs to be at least version 2.14.
+Biolinux6 has a lower version.

 # Command-line version

 There is now a command-line version for Rcount-multireads and Rcount-distribute (only for 64 bit Ubuntu-like Linux).
 Important: it is not extensively tested yet.